 Nobody plans to cause a distracted driving crash.
 Yet, every time we pick up our phone and think, “I’m a safe driver.
 Nothing bad will happen,” we take that risk.
-Distracted drivers on America’s roads cause a minimum of 3,100 deaths and over 400,000 injuries each year.
+Distracted drivers on America’s roads cause about 3,000 deaths and about 400,000 injuries each year.

 Most of us are aware that cell phone use by other drivers is a threat to our safety, yet a AAA Foundation survey found that 67% of drivers continue to use cell phones while driving despite knowing the danger.
 And, cell phones aren’t the only distraction.
 Distracted driving refers to any activity which takes our hands off the wheel, our eyes off the road, or our minds off the task of driving.
 Many people believe that distracted driving is a teen problem.
 However, more than 70% of the teens who have seen EndDD.org presentations say their parents drive distracted with them in the car.
 The truth is that drivers of all ages engage in distracted driving and we can all play a role in ending distracted driving.